 - In this respect, SCOR carries out every four to five years a Global Employee Survey, and has implemented a global enterprise social network where employees can share ideas, experience and expertise while breaking geographical boundaries to allow employees located far away to communicate.
-Employees can also take part in several different kind of global consultation were they are invited to share their ideas about SCOR's future with the top management.
-This was the case for instance in 2014 with the Open Innovation Contest (see our previous Communication on Progress) and more recently in the frame of the preparation of SCOR's next 3 years strategic plan. - SCOR's employee shareholding policy is also a mean to foster employee engagement and dialogue.
+Employees can also take part in several different kinds of global consultation were they are invited to share their ideas about SCOR's future with the top management.
+This was the case for instance recently in the frame of the preparation of SCOR's next 3 years strategic plan, Vision in Action. - SCOR's employee shareholding policy is also a mean to foster employee engagement and dialogue.
 This policy is based on the attribution of bonus shares and stock options in accordance with individual performance to a significant share of employees.